tplastow/KZRecordsBot/README.md

 # KZRecordsBot
-This repository holds the source files behind the @KzRecords twitter bot.
+This repository holds the source files behind the @KZRecords twitter bot.

 ### Background